-All residents noted to have symptoms consistent with COVID-19 (e.g., fever or feeling feverish/having chills, cough, wheezing, shortness of breath or difficulty breathing, fatigue (tiredness), sore throat, runny or stuffy nose, muscle pain or body aches, headache, vomiting, and/or change in or loss of taste or smell will be placed on room isolation, contact/droplet precautions, in addition to standard precautions (see also: Contact/Droplet Precaution Policies).
+All residents noted to have symptoms consistent with COVID-19 (e.g., fever or feeling feverish/having chills, cough, wheezing, shortness of breath or difficulty breathing, fatigue (tiredness), sore throat, runny or stuffy nose, muscle pain or body aches, headache, vomiting, and/or change in or loss of taste or smell. will be placed on contact/droplet precautions, in addition to standard precautions (see also: Contact/Droplet Precaution Policies).
 All employees will be provided COVID-19 education upon hire and annually.
 All residents and their family members will receive information regarding COVID-19 on admission.

-- 1. Residents suspected to be infected with COVID-19 will remain on isolation in their private room on contact/droplet precautions with the door closed while completing COVID-19 testing protocol.
-Refer to "COVID-19 Testing of Employees and Residents/Contact Tracing" Policy and Procedure. - 2.
-Residents known to be infected with COVID-19 will remain on isolation in their private room until they can be transferred to an isolation room on the facility's COVID-19 wing at the earliest possible opportunity. - 3.
-Masks (type N95 or equal), surgical masks over the N-95, gowns, gloves, and face shield or goggles will be worn by all persons entering the resident isolation room. - 4.
-The door to the isolation room will always remain closed.
-The resident will remain in the room, except for transport purposes. - 5.
+- Residents suspected to be infected with COVID-19 will remain in their private room on 1. contact/droplet precautions with the door closed while completing COVID-19 testing protocol.
+Refer to "COVID-19 Testing of Employees and Residents/Contact Tracing" Policy and Procedure. - Residents known to be infected with COVID-19 will remain in their private room until they can be 2. transferred to an isolation room on the facility's COVID-19 wing at the earliest possible opportunity. - 3.
+Masks (type N95 or equal), surgical masks over the N-95, gowns, gloves, and face shield or goggles will be worn by all persons entering the resident isolation room. - The door to the isolation room will always remain closed.
+The resident will remain in the room, except 4. for transport purposes. - 5.
 Residents will wear a mask for transport purposes and transport personnel will be informed of needed precautions prior to transport. - 6.
-It is the responsibility of the Infection Control Nurse (ICN) to maintain a record of all COVID-19 infections in the facility.
-In addition, the ICN will maintain records including line lists, implementation of infection control interventions and corrective actions related to the infections within the nursing home, communication with NYSDOH and completion of the NORA report for COVID-19 cases and to include infections in the appropriate QA report.
-Additionally, the ICN will begin contact tracing to determine the possible source of the infection, as well as if others in the facility could have been exposed and to schedule testing of those individuals.
+The Infection Control Nurse will report residents with COVID-19 immediately to the Oneida County Department of Health.
+In addition, online reporting (NORA) of the outbreak or suspected/confirmed reportable infection will be completed to the NYSDOH by the Infection Control Nurse.

-Oneida County Health Department
+Oneida County Health Department Joshua Lewis

-Joshua Lewis

-Phone: 315-798-6400

-Phone: 315-477-8105
+Phone: 315-798-6400 Phone: 315-477-8105